-Priorities and Resources
+Priorities & Resources

 Equity is defined in the dictionary as something that is fair and just, and being equitable requires us to value all people equally.
 Health equity occurs when everyone has the opportunity to attain their full health potential.
 Historically, many health policies and programs throughout the United States and abroad have not been equitable and have created health disparities, which are differences in health outcomes based on race, ethnicity, gender, and other social factors.